 Not to Be Ignored

 BCCs are easily treated in their early stages.
 The larger the tumor has grown, however, the more extensive the treatment needed.
-Although this skin cancer seldom spreads, or metastasizes, to vital organs, they can cause major disfigurement and occasionally result in nerve or muscle injury.
+While BCCs seldom spread to vital organs, they can cause major disfigurement and occasionally result in nerve or muscle injury.
 Certain rare, aggressive forms can be lethal if not treated promptly.